By Deborah Goonan, Independent American Communities

 Hard to believe that this decision slipped through the cracks.
 Imagine having a mausoleum constructed within a few feet of your condo.
 Unlike a cemetery, Pacific Terrace Mausoleum and Green Hills Memorial Park are built above ground, blocking light and air flow to lower level condo units.
 Other unit owners have a direct view of each and every memorial service, significantly reducing their privacy.

 It’s not that the condo owners are opposed to the purpose of Green Hills.
 It’s just way too close for comfort.
 Litigation is ongoing.
-I previously wrote about this egregious case in 2015.
+I previously wrote about this egregious case.

 Of course, all of this conflict could have been prevented with more careful planning.
 The condo owners were there first, so, at the very least, there needed to be a much larger buffer between Pacific Terrace Mausoleum and Rancho Palos Verdes.
 In fact, perhaps the mausoleum and memorial park were better suited for another location further away from residential property.